Fast and steady economic growth across the African sub-continent stoked hopes and visions of a new era.

 Investments were flowing in, interest rates rose and stayed elevated, and sub-Saharan Africa seemed to be in the midst of renewal in regards to energy, infrastructure, and FDI.

 Today, local currencies are falling, consumer prices are rising and a recent spate of regional elections has not done much to quell the economic uneasiness and unwilling being felt across many African states.
 South Africa, case in point, is just one country struggling on both economic and political fronts.

-An emerging middle class posed many opportunities, but it is them who are now bearing the brunt of a significant slowdown in China–both fiscally and on the natural resources front.
-Lower consumption by China has not typically been a positive for sub-Saharan Africa.
-The demand from the continents new middle class is unfortunately just not enough to offset China’s issues that seem to be resonating around the world.
+An emerging middle class posed many opportunities, but it is they who are now bearing the brunt of a significant slowdown in China–both fiscally and on the natural resources front.
+Lower consumption by China has not typically been positive for sub-Saharan Africa.
+The demand from the continent’s new middle class is unfortunately just not enough to offset China’s issues that seem to be resonating around the world.